‘Untouchable’ Verstappen cruises in Belgium to tighten grip on second title

-SPA-FRANCORCHAMPS, Belgium, Aug 28 – World champion Max Verstappen blew away his rivals with a command performance at the Belgian Grand Prix on Sunday to extend his lead in this year’s drivers’ title with Sergio Perez finishing second for a Red Bull 1-2.
+Spa-Francorchamps (Belgium) (AFP), Aug 28 – World champion Max Verstappen blew away his rivals with a commanding performance at the Belgian Grand Prix on Sunday to take a significant step towards a second successive drivers’ title as Red Bull celebrated a 1-2 with Sergio Perez finishing a remote runner-up.

 The 24-year-old Dutchman, who started from 14th on the grid, scorched through the field with devastating pace and elan to deliver crushing proof of his and Red Bull’s superiority.

+“Max was flying – he was on another planet.
+He was untouchable,” said Perez.

+Verstappen has now won nine of this season’s 14 races – this was the 29th of his career and completed a hat-trick of summer victories in Europe.

-In front of a packed crowd at the spectacular Spa-Francorchamps circuit, including many fans from the nearby Netherlands, Verstappen came home 17.841 seconds clear of Perez with race pole-sitter Carlos Sainz finishing third for Ferrari.
+In front of a packed crowd at the spectacular Spa-Francorchamps circuit, including many fans from the nearby Netherlands, Verstappen came home 17.841 seconds clear of the pack with race pole-sitter Carlos Sainz finishing third for Ferrari.

-Charles Leclerc, Verstappen’s nearest challenger going into the race but now overtaken by Perez in the drivers standings, struggled in the other Ferrari after starting 15th.
+Charles Leclerc, Verstappen’s nearest challenger going into the race, struggled in the other Ferrari after starting 15th.

-He was handed a five-second penalty for speeding in the pitlane and had to battle past Alpine’s Fernando Alonso on the last lap to snatch fifth, behind the Mercedes of George Russell.
+He was handed a five-second penalty for speeding in the pitlane and had to battle past Alpine’s Fernando Alonso on the last lap to snatch sixth behind the Mercedes of George Russell and Fernando Alonso.

 – Flying Verstappen –